milesj/rut/website/docs/predicates.md

+---
-# Predicates
+title: Predicates
+---

-A predicate is a function for [querying](./api#query) against a React element's tree.
+A predicate is a function for [querying](./api/element.md#query) against a React element's tree.
 The following factories can be used for generating predicate clauses.

 ## `whereKey()`